colebob9/AutoChunky/README.md

 Please [report any issues](https://github.com/colebob9/AutoChunky/issues) my program may have.
 [Pull requests](https://github.com/colebob9/AutoChunky/pulls) are welcome too!

-Tested with Windows 7 and 10.
+Tested with Windows 7, 10 and Ubuntu 16.04.
 Most likely will work with Mac OS X, Linux or any other OS as long as Python 3 is installed.